 An expandable list of CNCS focus areas appears on this tab.
 When you click on a focus area, a list of objectives from the CNCS strategic plan appears.
 A list of common interventions appears under each objective.

 First click on a focus area.
+Then click on an objective.
+All national performance measures fall under a strategic plan objective.
+Only the performance measures that correspond to the strategic plan objectives you select on this tab will be available for selection as you continue through this module.
+To see which performance measures correspond to which objective, go to: http://learning.nationalserviceresources.org/file.php/1/eGrants_AC_module/AmeriCorps_NPM_Chart.docx

-Then click on an objective and select all interventions that are part of your program design.
+Next, select all interventions that are part of your program design.
 Interventions are the activities that members and volunteers will carry out to address the problem(s) identified in the application.
 Select “other” if one of your program’s interventions does not appear on the list.
 Repeat these actions for each of your program’s focus areas.
 Select “other” for your focus area and/or objective if your program activities do not fall within one of the CNCS focus areas or objectives.

 Choose your program’s primary focus area from the drop-down list.
 Only the focus areas that correspond to the objectives you selected above appear in the list.
 Next, select the primary intervention within your primary focus area.
 You will be required to create an aligned performance measure that contains your primary intervention.